 one he created before Las Vegas).
 Kev

 conscripts his reluctant buddies into a

 energy world-wide, a dream not

 shared by grease gangsters.

 How did that extremely well-armed South American cartel sneak onto the Hawaiian cruise ship?
 And why are they speaking Farsi?

 "I've been a car freak since I was old enough to notice that a Lincoln had been customized (age 5).
-Guess I had pretty good taste because if I still owned all those cars I owned as a young man, I'd be one rich dude!"
+Guess I had pretty good taste in cars, because if I still owned all those cars I owned as a young man, I'd be one rich dude!"